 There is no better way to celebrate my birthday than by reading my favorite type of story; a big fat slob being extricated from his house by way of cutting through the side of it.
 In just a few short hours my coworkers will be treating me to a sloppy plate of birthday tacos.
 Later this evening the wife will be making me a birthday dinner of “whatever my little heart desires.”
 My little heart happens to desire pancakes, pumpkin pie and a glass of scotch.
 Here is hoping my thirty second year that will bring happiness, prosperity and employment stability.
 This tax season I am going to have more W-2s than a contract porn actor.

 Last night I took the wife up to Creekside Cellars for her 30th birthday.
 We sat in the wine cellar all up on the romance-ambiance tip as a marvelous spread of assorted meats, cheeses, olives and wines were laid before us.
 My old friend Tim runs the joint and we spent the evening killing glasses of wine and discussing the intricacies of wine production, basic chemistry, The Satanic Bible, high school shenanigans and String theory.
 The highlight of the evening came when Tim tapped a decade worth of wine barrels for us to sample with a turkey baster.
-If you are ever in downtown Evergreen, I recommend the place for a great night out (be sure to pick up a bottle of the 2003 Robusto.
-Trust me).
+If you are ever in downtown Evergreen, I recommend the place for a great night out.
 If you play your cards right on a winter’s night, you will even be able to play some drunken pond hockey on the lake afterwards.

 Today I am 31 years old and will be celebrating another year of life by watching Judge Judy, sending off ten resumes, having a lunch plate of spaghetti with my mom and entertaining numerous offers for well paying and exciting design jobs.
 The wife has some big plans for me tonight.
 She still feels guilt over last year’s birthday when she was sick and fell asleep on the couch early in the evening while I drowned the passing of my third decade in cheap, domestic beer at the local watering hole with a jackass named Tyler.